Preparation and submission of manuscripts

 Peer review

-As of January 2023, the journal operates a single-blind peer review process, where manuscripts sent to reviewers will no longer be anonymized or blinded, but reviewers’ names will continue to be unknown to authors.
+As of January 2023, the journal operates a single-blinded peer review process, where manuscripts sent to reviewers will no longer be anonymized or blinded, but reviewers’ names will continue to be unknown to authors.
 Once the selected reviewers accept our invitation to review, they thoroughly examine the manuscript and send their suggestions for possible changes and a recommendation on whether to publish, to the handling editor.
-The Editor-in-Chief, along with our Deputy Editors, makes the final decision regarding publication and informs the corresponding author.
+The Editor in Chief, along with our Deputy Editors, makes the final decision regarding publication and informs the corresponding author.

 Preprint sharing